yangelis/example_DA_study/README.md

 under different parametric scenarios.

-Jobs can be efficiently stored and parallelized using the [Tree Maker](https://github.com/xsuite/tree_maker) package, while collider generation and particle tracking harnesses the power of [X-Suite](https://github.com/xsuite/xsuite).
+Jobs can be efficiently stored and parallelized using the [Tree Maker](https://github.com/xsuite/tree_maker) package, while collider generation and particle tracking harness the power of [XSuite](https://github.com/xsuite/xsuite).

 ℹ️ If you do not need to do parametric scans, this repository is probably not what you're looking for.